Nyaya: Foundational Text

-The historical development of Nyaya school is unclear, although Nasadiya hymns of Book 10 Chapter 129 of Rigveda recite its spiritual questions in logical propositions.
-In early centuries BCE, states Clooney, the early Nyaya scholars began compiling the science of rational, coherent inquiry and pursuit of knowledge.
-By the 2nd century CE, Aksapada Gautama had composed Nyāya Sūtras, a foundational text for Nyaya school, that primarily discusses logic, methodology and epistemology.
-The Nyaya scholars that followed refined it, expanded it, and applied it to spiritual questions.
+Commentarial Tradition

+Concepts in the foundational text, the Nyaya Sutras, were clarified through a tradition of commentaries.
+Commentaries were also a means to defend the philosophy from misinterpretations by scholars of other traditions.

+The Nyāya scholars that followed refined, expanded, and applied the Nyaya Sutras to spiritual questions.
 While the early Nyaya scholars published little to no analysis on whether supernatural power or God exists, they did apply their insights into reason and reliable means to knowledge to the questions of nature of existence, spirituality, happiness and moksha.
-Later Nyaya scholars, such as Udayana, examined various arguments on theism and attempted to prove existence of God.
-Other Nyaya scholars offered arguments to disprove the existence of God.
+Later Nyāya scholars, such as Udayana, examined various arguments on theism and attempted to prove existence of God.
+Other Nyāya scholars offered arguments to disprove the existence of God.

-The most important contribution made by the Nyaya school to Hindu thought has been its treatises on epistemology and system of logic that, subsequently, has been adopted by the majority of the other Indian schools.
+The most important contribution made by the Nyāya school to Hindu thought has been its treatises on epistemology and system of logic that, subsequently, has been adopted by the majority of the other Indian schools.

+Textual sources

+In the Yājñavalkya Smṛti, Nyāya is mentioned as one of the fourteen principal branches of learning.
+The Matsya-Purāṇa states that knowledge of Nyāya came from the mouth of Brahmā.
+The Mahābhārata also mentions principles of Nyāya.